fedekunze/specs/insurance/insurance.md

 - Validators issue new insurance terms, each of which contain a `Price` (which could be defined in `ATOM` or another coin denomination), `Duration` for which the insurance is active, `SlashingInfractions` for which infractions does the insurance terms apply and the `Coverage` percentage if a slashing occurs.

-- Delegators buy these insurances from validators.
+- Delegators buy these insurances from validators **only if they have delegation to the insurer**.
 This insurance is due once the duration period ends.

 - If the insurance term hasn’t change, delegators can extend the duration of their insurance for another period.